How to Get Your Baby to Sleep on Their Own Without a Fight.

 And not just fall asleep.

 But fall asleep ON HIS OWN.
 In his own cradle.
 (We use this kind of cradle because it rocks, so if he gets fussy in the middle of the night we can gently rock it and he will usually fall back asleep.
-I’d recommend it to any new parent!)
+UPDATE: We later learned that our cradle was part of the problem of our son’s bad sleep!)

 The one thing to do to get your baby to sleep without a fight